Chevrolet Trailblazer Insurance Rates

 Rates are averaged for all Chevrolet Trailblazer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheaper Chevrolet Trailblazer Insurance
+How to Find Low Cost Chevrolet Trailblazer Insurance

-- You may be able to save approximately $140 per year simply by shopping early and online
+- You may be able to save as much as $140 per year simply by quoting online in advance

-- Increasing deductibles could save up to $475 each year
+- Increasing policy deductibles can save around $475 each year

 Rate Tables and Charts